Howard Hoffman: New York City and Beyond

-In 1975, Howard was picked up by WPIX-FM in New York City – originally as a fill-in host before taking the reins as WPIX's permanent evening host on the station's "Disco 102."
-After initial success, the disco craze eventually fizzled, so Howard set his sights on an area he always loved, New England.
+In 1975, Hoffman was picked up by WPIX-FM in New York City – originally as a fill-in host before taking the reins as WPIX's permanent evening host on the station's "Disco 102."
+After initial success, the disco craze eventually fizzled, so Hoffman set his sights on an area he always loved, New England.

-This drew him to WPRO-FM in Providence, Rhode Island, which gave him free rein to do an evening show with even more irreverent humor and poking fun at the music he had to play.
-This sparked some hilarious conversations with listeners who gleefully took on Howard – either in agreement or rage.
+This drew him to WPRO-FM in Providence, Rhode Island, which gave him the freedom to do an evening show with more humor and poking fun at the music he had to play.
+This sparked some conversations with listeners who took on Hoffman – either in agreement or rage.
 A highlight of Hoffman's tenure happened on February 5, 1978, during the Northeastern United States blizzard of 1978.
 He and several other WPRO AM and FM staffers were stranded at the radio station for three days.
 With the FM discontinued and its transmitter unreachable, WPRO's AM and FM staff double-teamed on the AM and brought non-stop news and information to the area.
-Howard calls this his "first true radio moment" – in how the medium can be a galvanizing force in bringing a community together in an emergency.
+Hoffman calls this his "first true radio moment" – in how the medium can be a force in bringing a community together in an emergency.

 WABC

-In 1979, Rick Sklar, vice president in charge of programming for ABC Radio, sought out and hired Howard to take over the evening show at their Houston FM station, KAUM.
-The station had just switched formats to CHR (contemporary hit radio – the new moniker for "Top 40") and despite his New York upbringing, Howard was a hit at KAUM, bringing the station to within striking distance of the long-established CHR leader, KRBE.
+In 1979, Rick Sklar, vice president in charge of programming for ABC Radio, sought out and hired Hoffman to take over the evening show at their Houston FM station, KAUM.
+The station had just switched formats to CHR (contemporary hit radio – the new moniker for "Top 40") and despite his New York upbringing, Hoffman was a hit at KAUM, bringing the station to within striking distance of the long-established CHR leader, KRBE.

-In late 1979, Howard got what everyone in the radio business refers to as "THE call" when WABC, New York, program director Al Brady Law offered him the coveted evening slot as part of a major restructuring of WABC's lineup.
-As it turned out, it was while Howard was in Providence that Law listened to his show while Law was programming WHDH in Boston.
-Howard jumped at the chance and became one of the last on-air hires of WABC's MusicRadio era.
+In late 1979, Hoffman got what everyone in the radio business refers to as "THE call" when WABC, New York, program director Al Brady Law offered him the coveted evening slot as part of a major restructuring of WABC's lineup.
+As it turned out, it was while Hoffman was in Providence that Law listened to his show while Law was programming WHDH in Boston.
+Hoffman jumped at the chance and became one of the last on-air hires of WABC's MusicRadio era.

 To accommodate his phone-intensive act, WABC installed an extra mixing board and a telephone hybrid system – something the station never used previously.
 Ten minutes into his very first night, he showed his self-deprecating side when he said "hello" to his parents listening in Suffern – then said, "Who am I kidding?
 They tuned out of this mess five minutes ago."